A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Normalizing the soliton

 \subsection{Some preliminary estimates}

 To prove Theorem \ref{thm:main}, it suffices to consider the situation that $M = V = \Cc_{r_0}$ for some $r_0 > 0$ and $(\Cc_{r_0}, \gt)$ is strongly asymptotic to $(\Cc, g)$.
-We first record some simple consequences of the asymptotic cylindricity of the soliton metric $\gt$. \begin{lemma} Suppose that $(\Cc_{r_0}, \gt, \ft)$ is a shrinking Ricci soliton where
+We first record some elementary consequences of \eqref{eq:ac1} for the soliton metric $\gt$. \begin{lemma} Suppose that $(\Cc_{r_0}, \gt, \ft)$ is a shrinking Ricci soliton where